- Sending an SMS text message when an urgent ticket has been unattended for more than 48 hours

 Once you've set up targets, you can edit, delete, and deactivate and reactivate them.
 See Managing external targets.

-Since you're interacting with external targets, there may be a delay between when a trigger or automation runs and when you'll see the results in the external target (in the example above, that would be your Twitter home page or stream).
+Since you're interacting with external targets, there may be a delay between when a trigger or automation runs and when you'll see the results in the external target .

 Avoiding timeout errors